antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

 For the `LSAMon` DSL the sentences are `LSAMon` pipelines.
-The package ["MonadicLatentSemanticAnalysisRandomPipelinesUnitTests.m"](https://github.com/antononcube/MathematicaForPrediction/blob/master/UnitTests/MonadicLatentSemanticAnalysisRandomPipelinesUnitTests.m), [[AAp9](https://github.com/antononcube/MathematicaForPrediction/blob/master/UnitTests/MonadicLatentSemanticAnalysisRandomPipelinesUnitTests.m)], has functions for generation of QRMon random pipelines and running them as verification tests.
+The package ["MonadicLatentSemanticAnalysisRandomPipelinesUnitTests.m"](https://github.com/antononcube/MathematicaForPrediction/blob/master/UnitTests/MonadicLatentSemanticAnalysisRandomPipelinesUnitTests.m), [[AAp9](https://github.com/antononcube/MathematicaForPrediction/blob/master/UnitTests/MonadicLatentSemanticAnalysisRandomPipelinesUnitTests.m)], has functions for generation of `LSAMon` random pipelines and running them as verification tests.
 A short example follows.

 Generate pipelines: